 Insider tips: Go behind the scenes with one of the park’s many tours.
 You can learn how the roller coasters work, take a guided tour of the park’s manicured gardens with a horticultural expert or learn behavior techniques from the park’s animal behaviorists.

 Cost-cutting tips: “The best deal by far is a Busch Gardens 2-Park Flex Ticket [online] that provides unlimited admission to Busch Gardens and Water Country USA for seven consecutive days,” says Dan Dipiazzo, vice president of marketing.
 He also recommends checking the website for meal deals and other savings.
 Cashless wristbands can be loaded with a preset spending limit for in-park purchases to help ensure you’ll stick to your budget.
-And as an NEA member, you can get a special deal on tickets through NEA Click & Save!
+And as an NEA member, you can find deals and earn cash-back rewards on park tickets through NEA Discount Marketplace!

 Voted the “Best Amusement Park in the World” for 16 consecutive years, Cedar Point in Sandusky, Ohio, boasts 16 roller coasters.
 The latest, which debuted in 2013, is the longest wing roller coaster with the longest drop in the world.
 The park has 56 other rides, a waterpark, three resort hotels, two marinas and an entertainment complex with live music.